In this article we will show you some tips you should consider when creating your emails and your own templates.

 - Use simple labels when naming your image files.
 Names such as “image_1900_x_1600.jpg” could cause errors or not be displayed at all in some clients.
 Also avoid spaces in file names and only use small letters (e. g. logo.jpg).

 - Don't place a <title> tag in your template.
 This is automatically set by the system through the subject when you send your email.

-- If you want to use your template in the Drag & Drop Editor please observe our template technology.
+- If you want to use your template in the Classic Editor please observe our template technology.

 - Whenever you insert images the source file should always have the optimal resolution.

 - Use hspace and vspace for image spacing, since padding and margin as CSS style are not supported by some email clients.